 Using recruitment tools can seriously transform your recruitment process.
 Tools such as ATS, video interviewing, human capital management software, automation and candidate assessments all can help streamline and quicken your process- drastically reducing recruitment costs.
 That is if you choose the right platforms.
 Being able to reduce the recruitment time will lighten the burden on other costs affected throughout the organisation.

 We will go into recruitment tools in more detail soon in another blog post, so stay tuned.

 The easiest way to reduce recruitment costs is to reduce the need to recruit!

 However, this is more complex than it seems.
-It’s also a little catch 22, the better fit the talent you recruit, then less you’ll need to recruit to replace again in the future.
+It’s also a little catch 22.
+The better fit the talent you recruit, the less you’ll need to recruit to replace again in the future.

-Read our previous post here on how to effectively streamline the recruitment process and have more successful recruits.
+Read our previous post here on how to streamline the recruitment process and have more successful recruits effectively.

-We hope the above steps we’ve briefly introduced throughout this post help to reduce recruitment costs in your organisation.
-As you’ll begin to realise the recruitment costs stretch far beyond the advertising and agency fees that it seems to be on the surface.
-Having a carefully outlined recruitment plan, along with tools, and supportive networks will go a long way to reducing your recruitment costs.
+We hope the above steps we’ve briefly introduced throughout this post help reduce recruitment costs in your organisation.
+As you’ll begin to realise, the recruitment costs stretch far beyond the advertising and agency fees that it seems to be on the surface.
+Having a carefully outlined recruitment plan, along with tools and supportive networks, will go a long way to reducing your recruitment costs.

 We hope you enjoyed this post on how to reduce recruitment cost.
-If you found it useful please share on your social media.
+If you found it useful, please share it on your social media.
 See you next time!